Analyzing Weatherford International (WFRD) & Its Competitors

-Weatherford International (NASDAQ:WFRD – Get Rating) is one of 23 public companies in the “Oil & gas field machinery” industry, but how does it weigh in compared to its peers?
-We will compare Weatherford International to similar companies based on the strength of its risk, earnings, valuation, analyst recommendations, institutional ownership, dividends and profitability.
+Weatherford International (NASDAQ:WFRD – Get Rating) is one of 23 public companies in the “Oil & gas field machinery” industry, but how does it compare to its competitors?
+We will compare Weatherford International to related businesses based on the strength of its profitability, analyst recommendations, institutional ownership, earnings, valuation, dividends and risk.

-This is a breakdown of current ratings and price targets for Weatherford International and its peers, as provided by MarketBeat.
+This is a summary of recent recommendations and price targets for Weatherford International and its competitors, as provided by MarketBeat.

 |Sell Ratings